Public Health Sciences: Specialization in Epidemiology (PhD)

 - The signature page within the electronic version must have the names of your committee members typed under the signature line; the signatures cannot be scanned into the document.

-- Submit a signed signature page on white paper, with original signatures, to the Graduate School.
+- Submit a signed signature page, digital/electronic signature page can be found on the Graduate School web-site.

 A copy of the final, signed dissertation must also be deposited with the department office.